zzzprojects/docs/learnentityframeworkcore.com/pages/bulk-extensions/index.md

 context.BulkInsert(customers, options => options.IncludeGraph = true);
 ```

-### Why Use Bulk Extensions?
+### Why Use Bulk Extensions from Entity Framework Extensions?

+Using [Bulk Extensions from Entity Framework Extensions](https://entityframework-extensions.net/bulk-extensions) library comes with a lot of advantages:

-- ✅ **Easy to use** – The syntax is simple and intuitive
+* ✅ **Easy to use** – The syntax is simple and intuitive
-- ✅ **Easy to customize** – Over 100 options available to fit your needs
+* ✅ **Easy to customize** – Over 100 options available to fit your needs
-- ✅ **Supports all EF Core versions**
+* ✅ **Supports all EF Core versions**
-- ✅ **Supports all kinds of models** – Inheritance, complex types, owned entity types, value converters, etc.
+* ✅ **Supports all kinds of models** – Inheritance, complex types, owned entity types, value converters, and more
-- ✅ **Database agnostic** – Works with SQL Server, SQL Azure, PostgreSQL, MySQL, MariaDB, SQLite, and Oracle
+* ✅ **Database agnostic** – Works with SQL Server, SQL Azure, PostgreSQL, MySQL, MariaDB, SQLite, and Oracle

 ### Performance

-One of the biggest advantages of using Bulk Extensions is the massive performance improvement it brings when working with large sets of data.
+One of the biggest advantages of using [Bulk Extensions from Entity Framework Extensions](https://entityframework-extensions.net/bulk-extensions) library is the massive performance improvement it brings when working with large sets of data.

 Here's what kind of speed-up you can expect when using SQL Server:

-- **Insert:** 14x faster, reducing time by 93% (Online Benchmark)
+- **Insert:** 14x faster, reducing time by 93% ([Online Benchmark](https://dotnetfiddle.net/cFWgKV))
-- **Update:** 4x faster, reducing time by 75% (Online Benchmark)
+- **Update:** 4x faster, reducing time by 75% ([Online Benchmark](https://dotnetfiddle.net/ope4nq))
-- **Delete:** 3x faster, reducing time by 65% (Online Benchmark)
+- **Delete:** 3x faster, reducing time by 65% ([Online Benchmark](https://dotnetfiddle.net/zzMQgZ))

 ## Getting Started

-In this tutorial, you will learn how to use bulk extension methods in the latest EF Core and earlier versions.
+In this tutorial, you will learn how to use [Bulk Extensions from Entity Framework Extensions](https://entityframework-extensions.net/bulk-extensions) library in the latest EF Core and earlier versions.

 Unfortunately, EF Core doesn't provide any official API for bulk operations.
 To improve performance when working with bulk operations, you can use the [Entity Framework Extensions](https://entityframework-extensions.net/) library created by [ZZZ Projects](https://zzzprojects.com/).